djmurphy420/ggplot2-transition-guide/README.txt

 several places.
 The default behavior in knitr is much more pleasing and lets one get away with short comments between plot chunks.

+The structure of code chunks in knitr is similar to that of Sweave, but the arguments in the header are, in general, different.
+The basic structure is

+<<name,arg1=val1,arg2=val2,...,argk=valk>>=
+    your code here
+@

 Here's how the flow works, more or less: